hibikiledo/live-view-poc/README.md

 Briefly, this is a proof of concept and tentative implementation of `Live View` feature.

-## Dicrectory structure
+## Directory structure
 - Android
   This directory contains implementation of client side POC in Java ( Android Studio Project ).
 - Raspberry Pi
   This directory contains implementation of server side POC in python.

 ## Components